-UW Health suggests colorectal cancer screening for men and women starting at age 50 using optical colonoscopy or virtual colonoscopy.
+UW Health suggests colorectal cancer screening for men and women starting at age 50 for patients with average risk.

 Several screening tests can be used to find polyps or colorectal cancer.
-Each can be used alone.
-Sometimes they are used in combination.
+Each can be used alone and sometimes they are used in combination.

 - Optical colonoscopy (screens entire colon): The rectum and total colon are looked at using a flexible tube with a built in camera and light.
 The patient is sedated.
 This tube is called a colonoscope.
 Growths that are not normal can be found and removed or biopsied.
 How often: Every 10 years.

 - Virtual colonoscopy (screens entire colon): A CAT scan of the abdomen is done while carbon dioxide is put into the colon.
 Special computer software builds a 3-D model of the total colon and rectum.
 This is viewed by a radiologist to look for colon polyps and cancer.
 How often: Every 5 years.